gnprice/tsflower/README.md

 ## TODO

+- Get the current integration suite working (so `@react-navigation/*`, in addition to `react-native-safe-area-context`.)

+  There are 36 Flow errors.
+Here's the list of remaining issues, with the number of errors they each account for (not to prioritize, but to help check that all errors are accounted for).
+Several are discussed in more detail below.

+  - Substitute for RN component types like `View`: `@types` has them as classes, but the real things are not, so not usable as types.
+    Therefore rewrite type references to get the intended types.
+    (2 errors)

+    - This one has a prerequisite: when an import has a SubstituteType rewrite, but also a value binding, keep the import, in case there's a `typeof` reference.

+  - Convert `import type { someValue }` to `import typeof`; and then any references to it in `typeof` (which should be the only references to it) to just direct type references.
+(8 errors)

+  - Drop imports that are of only a namespace (or a namespace and a value, if no `import typeof` was needed.)
+(2 errors at `Animated`; plus the one at `CommonActions` again)

+  - Rewrite type references `Foo.Bar` where `Foo` comes from an import specifier, `import { Foo, …`.
+We'll need to emit a more direct import of the type.
+(1 error, at `CommonActions`)

+  - Substitute for the default lib's `PromiseLike`.
+(3 errors)

+  - Substitute for the default lib's `Extract`.
+(3 errors)

+  - Handle `/// <reference types="react" />`.
+(6 errors)

+  - (Just fudge this for the present:) `react-native-gesture-handler` remains untyped.
+(8 errors)

+  - Errors where "an unknown property that may exist" on one object type "is incompatible with" another object type; all in `@react-navigation/core/types`.
+Might fudge these for the present; I'm a bit puzzled that TS accepts these types in the first place.
+(3 errors)

 - Convert more kinds of nodes.
 Almost everything found in our integration suite (a selection of third-party TS libraries) is covered, but some remain.